Halium/docs/supplementary/how-to-document.rst

   create reference-device.rst

 1. Open up your browser and head over to the :doc:`template for device specific pages <devices/index>`.
 This will again be our reference and may provide some useful links as well.
-2. Also open up the _New_Device_Template.rst_ file with your editor and directly save-as *Your-Device-x.rst* so you always change the correct file and not the template
+2. Also open up the **devicetemplate.rst** file with your editor and directly save-as *Your-Device-x.rst* so you always change the correct file and not the template.
-3. Now look into the showcase and try to gather as much info about your device in the same style, save your work and submit in the same way as in step 3
+3. Now look into the showcase and try to gather as much info about your device in the same style, save your work and submit in the same way as in step 3.

 Okay, by now you may have noticed it's not that hard, it's just a lot of work to do this.
 You may also notice that if info is gathered in a centralized manner, devs may save lot's of time!